OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

 - **Attachments**:
   - Attachments added directly to the File Gallery of Monday.com (not inside a file-type column) cannot be synced because Monday.com  API unavailability.
     - **Recommended**: Always upload attachments to a file-type column, not the File Gallery.
-  - If a board has multiple file-type columns, the user must define attachment type mappings as explained in the [Attachment Configuration] (link here) section.
-    - If no mapping is provided, all source attachments will be synced into a single target file-type column.
 - **Items and sub items relationship linkage**:
   - A Parent item link is mandatory when creating a subitem.
     - Hence, Monday.com as the target system, once subitem is created , its parent link cannot be changed or removed.